 USB device not recognized Windows 10 may be as a result of undetected external hard drives, your drive not showing or may not even work at all.
-These problem can be resolved however with any of the 7 solutions listed above.
+These problems can be resolved however with any of the 7 solutions listed above.
 One solution may work but in some cases, you may have to use more than one solution to resolve issues.
-The more suggestion that you should backup your USB data to a safe device or it will cause your data files get lost.
+The more suggestion that you should back up your USB data to a safety device or it will cause your data files to get lost.
 Once data loss happens, you need a USB data recovery program to help you retrieve all data back easily.

 - Recover lost data files from USB drive on Windows 10 easily.

 - Data recovery from any storage device on Windows computer and Mac.